juju/docs/src/en/charms-storage.md

-- For LXC (local provider or not), you must currently set ["allow-lxc-loop-mounts"](./config-general.html#alphabetical-list-of-general-configuration-values) to "true" for the lxc provider to work.
+- For LXC (local provider or not), you must currently set ["allow-lxc-loop-mounts"](./config-general.html#alphabetical-list-of-general-configuration-values) to "true" for LXC to work.
 With the default AppArmor profile, LXC does not permit containers to mount loop devices.
 By setting `allow-lxc-loop-mounts=true`, you are explicitly enabling this, and access to all loop devices on the host.